 The Sub-Fund excludes issuers (corporate and/or other issuers) based on pre-defined criteria related to certain practices or involvement in certain activities (such as involvement in manufacturing or controversial weapons, and where applicable other types of controversial activities).
-More information about these pre-defined exclusion criteria are disclosed under https://am.vonto-bel.com/view/TFSSIF#documents, and, if applicable, whether the exclusion applies to upstream, midstream/production or downstream activities, the revenue thresholds applied and potential exceptions considered.
-The exclusion criteria cover the exclusions set out in the Paris-Aligned Benchmarks Regulation.
+More information about these pre-defined exclusion criteria are disclosed under https://am.vontobel.com/view/TFGUB#documents, and, if applicable, whether the exclusion applies to upstream, midstream/production or downstream activities, the revenue thresholds applied and potential exceptions considered.